lmgonzalves/segment/README.md

 |`duration`  | float    | 0       | Duration (in seconds) of the animation. |
 |`options`   | object   | null    | Options for animation in object notation. |

-Note that `begin` and `end` values can be written in any of these ways:
+Note that `begin` and `end` can be negative values and can be written in any of these ways:

 - floatValue
 - percent